libertypi/mtsearch/README.md

   `mtsearch.py -u --no-limit -r 5`

-- Scrape from page 100 to the last avaliable page.

-  `mtsearch.py -u -r 100-0`

 ## Data File

 A SQLite database named `data.db` will be created in the script's directory, storing all scraped torrent data.
 Ensure you back up this database as needed.